For those who wear Stoic armor against the world of Absurd,

 Meaning is a personal task, but can be nourished through authentic engagement with others.

-4. To live in bad faith22 is to betray one’s freedom.
+4. To live in bad faith21 is to betray one’s freedom.

-5. Memory is the tether of identity in a world of flux.
+6. Memory is a primary tether of identity in a world of flux.

 It does not merely recall, but sustains the self across impermanence.
 To live authentically is to relate lucidly to one’s own past and that of others.
 Time may be indifferent, but how we carry it reveals who we choose to be.